MITHaystack/HOPS/README.md

 [![test-ubuntu](https://github.com/MITHaystack/HOPS/actions/workflows/cmake-ubuntu.yml/badge.svg)](https://github.com/MITHaystack/HOPS/actions/workflows/cmake-ubuntu.yml)
-# HOPS 4.0
+# HOPS 4 - Haystack Observatory Post-processing System

-Authors: John Barrett, Geoff Crew, Dan Hoak, Violet Pfeiffer
-Legacy Authors (HOPS3): Roger Cappallo, Colin Lonsdale, Cris Niell, with numerous contributions from others
+HOPS (Haystack Observatory Post-processing System) is a software package for fringe-fitting, calibration and other post-correlation tasks required to process VLBI (Very Long Baseline Interferometry) data.
+HOPS4 is a ground-up re-write done in C/C++ and python that is intended to create a more modular framework capable of easier future extension and modification.
+This repository also contains the original HOPS(3) software which can installed alongside HOPS4.
+For further information see the release notes under <hops-source>/doc/notes/release.txt.

-To configure with defaults and compile the code with cmake, run the following:
+To configure the build system with the default options and compile the code using cmake, run the following:

 `$ cd <hops-source>` \
 `$ mkdir build` \